 There are generally 3 ways of paying:

-Pay later: there’s usually an interest-free period of between 14 and 30 days.
-But if you don’t pay on time, it can get very expensive as you might be charged late payment fees.
+Pay later: there’s usually an interest-free period between 14 and 30 days.
+But if you fail to pay on time, it can become expensive due to late payment fees.

-Pay in instalments: the amount you owe can be repaid over several months in smaller chunks sometimes called ‘slices’.
-Again, if you miss payments you could be hit with late payment fees.
+Pay in instalments: you pay back the amount you owe over several months in smaller chunks – sometimes called ‘slices’.
+Again, if you miss payments, you could be hit with late payment fees.

 Pay on finance: this works the same way as a loan and a hard credit check will be done.